documentationfor yFiles for HTML 3.0.0.3

 A predicate that controls which items can be deleted.
 This allows finer control than simply specifying the item type above.

-Further customization options for deleting items are discussed in detail in Customizing Deleting Items.
+Further customization options for deleting items are discussed in detail in Deleting Items.

 Moving Items